 Try Combination Feeding

 If you haven’t thought about combination feeding when it comes to your dog’s diet - now is a great time to start.
 If your dog is already on a dry food diet, try adding some wet food into the mix.
-Try adding in a new texture and flavour, like our GO!
-SOLUTIONS Wet Food Recipes that will offer your dog not only tasty flavours, but premium quality ingredients, too.
+Try adding in a new texture and flavor, like our Go!
+Solutions Wet Food Recipes that will offer your dog not only tasty flavors, but premium quality ingredients, too.

 Pocket-sized paks of solutions-based nutrition